Learn about actual and potential costs

 Buyers should provide general expectations with regard to response time and customer service.

 Buyers should list the expected start and finish dates once a prospective supplier is chosen.

 Evaluate major factors to mitigate risk

-Buyers of air purifiers and cleaners face a moderate level of risk from the supply chain.
-Air purification vendors rely on a variety of upstream manufacturers that supply aluminum, electrical equipment, wires, steel and other components that are required in the production of air purifiers and cleaners.
-Most upstream...
+Buyers of air purifiers and cleaners face a moderate level of risk from the supply chain, which can negatively impact buyer power.
+Air purification vendors rely on a variety of upstream manufacturers that supply aluminum, electrical equipment, wires, steel and other components that are required in the production of air...
 Subscribe to learn more.